The Last Spritz

 Are fresh perfumes good for the office?

 They're ideal for it.
-Fresh scents are clean and non-polarizing, which is exactly what shared spaces call for.
+Fresh scents are clean and non-polarizing, exactly what shared spaces call for.
 Chance Eau Fraîche, Chanel No. 5 L'Eau, Jour d'Hermès, and Paradoxe all project politely and read as professional.
 Apply one spray to your chest rather than your wrists, and you'll register at handshake distance without filling a conference room.

 What's the best fresh perfume for hot weather?